 Jump to:

-🥘 Ingredients Needed
+🥘 Ingredients You Will Need

 ✋ Double check all packaging for allergens ✋

 - Rice - For a speedy and easy option, mix in some microwave rice with the minced meat.
-But remember, you can't reheat microwave rice, so, if you're not serving right away, you can either add the rice just before serving or cook regular rice, which you can reheat safely.
+But remember, you can't reheat microwave rice, so if you're not serving right away, you can either add the rice just before serving or cook regular rice, which you can reheat safely.

 - Mince - I have used ground beef mince, but for a lighter option, you could substitute this for a chicken or turkey mince.